UW Crest

 1. The above grades may be changed in either direction.
 Use these examples as a rough guide only.
 In addition, examples assume that subject pool requirements, including any imposed penalties, have been met.

-2. The final date for withdrawals without academic penalty from this course is Thursday, January 19th.
+2. The final date for withdrawals without academic penalty from this course is Friday, February 14th.
 NOTE: You must formally withdraw from a course.
 If you simply stop going to classes, you may receive an "F" on your transcript and loss of tuition credit.
 If you are considering withdrawing from this course, I encourage you to talk to me in case I can help in anyway.

 3. You have rights and responsibilities outlined in Section VII of the Calendar concerning information on appeals (p.52) and academic misconduct (p.50).
-Please consult your University Calendar http://www.uwinnipeg.ca/index/calendar-calendar for more information.
+Please consult your University Calendar http://uwinnipeg.ca/academics/calendar/index.html for more information.

 4. You may be requested to show picture ID during any exam.
 Please be sure to bring your Library Card or Driver's License to each exam.

-5. Disability Services and Resource Centre: Students with documented disabilities requiring academic accommodations for lectures or tests (e. g., access to volunteer note-takers, private space) are encouraged to contact the Coordinator of Disability Services at 786-9771, or go to http://www.uwinnipeg.ca/index/services-disability.
+5. Disability Services and Resource Centre: Students with documented disabilities requiring academic accommodations for lectures or tests (e. g., access to volunteer note-takers, private space) are encouraged to contact the Coordinator of Disability Services at 786-9771, or go to http://www.uwinnipeg.ca/index/services-accessibility.
 All information about disability is confidential.
 If you are seeking academic accommodations, please discussion the situation with me the first week of classes or within one week of making arrangements with DS.

 6. Counselling and Career Services: For career or academic guidelines, for personal problems, for STUDY SKILLS and note-taking, anxiety, etc., take advantage of the range of free counseling services to get the help you need to survive and succeed in university.
 Check out the Counselling homepage at http://ccs.uwinnipeg.ca.